 Abstracts must be prepared as a PDF file for electronic submission.
-This year's submission is done via CMT conference management service, please follow the instructions below.
+The submission is done via CMT conference management service, please follow the instructions below.
 Proofread your abstact and make sure to follow the template and guidelines.
-We recommend that you read CMBE Publishing Policy.
+We recommend that you read the CMBE Publishing Policy.

 - Authors are strongly recommended to use the LaTeX template to prepare their abstract.
 A MS Word (LibreOffice) template is also available.
 Download either of the following templates to prepare your abstract:

 - LaTeX template (includes the cmbe class file) with formatting instructions

 - All submissions should be in PDF format.
 If you are using the LaTeX template, build your abstract in PDF format for submission.
 If you are using the MS Word template, you will need to convert your abstract to a PDF file before submission.
 You can either use Adobe Acrobat to print to PDF, the Microsoft Office Add-in Save as PDF, or any open source PDF converter (such as PDFlite, virtual PDF printers, etc.).
 If you are using office applications such as LibreOffice or OpenOffice, they come with a feature to export files to PDF.

 The conference committee will only consider abstracts addressing topics of substantial current interest, in accordance with the scope of the conference.
 The abstract must present an overview of recent and/or original work, and must not be "in the same format" under consideration for publication elsewhere.

 Abstract should be between 2 to 4 pages in length, including all figures and references. `Overlength' submissions will NOT be reviewed.
 This includes papers where the margins and formatting are deemed to have been significantly altered from those laid down by the style guide and templates provided.
 Pay particular attention to formatting instructions if you are using the MS Word template!